 If the SRS Transmission Status IE is included in the POSITIONING INFORMATION UPDATE message and set to "stopped", the LMF shall consider that the SRS transmission has stopped.

+If the SRS New Cell Identity IE is included in the POSITIONING INFORMATION UPDATE message, the LMF shall consider that the UE requests for new SRS resources in that cell.